lhannest/harangle-web/README.md

    - `http://localhost:8000/index.html` shows the login with a fallback mock sign-in button.
    - `http://localhost:8000/groups.html` lists groups fetched from the backend and links to `calendar.html` with the selected group.
    - `http://localhost:8000/settings.html` lets you edit your username, choose calendars, and review events from the server.
-   - `http://localhost:8000/calendar.html` displays the current month via FullCalendar and loads busy-hour data for the chosen group.
+   - `http://localhost:8000/calendar.html` displays the current month via FullCalendar and loads busy-hour data from the `/days/busy` endpoint.